Memory¶

 |

 the time of the most recent content update; None means never updated (falls back to created_at).
-Recency scoring uses this, so edited memories decay by their edit time, fixing the case where content changed but the recency score still used the old time. |
+Recency scoring uses this so edited memories decay from their edit time. |

 last_accessed_at |